Stackclash/5e-vault/6. Resources/Books/Strongholds And Followers/09 Followers.md

 #### The Blood of the Beast: Arrows of Slaying

 The alchemy test needed to make arrows of slaying depends on the CR of the monster in question, as described in [[5.
-Mechanics/Tables/Alchemy Test (SAF).md\|The Alchemy Test]] (page 83).
+Mechanics/Tables/Alchemy Test.md\|The Alchemy Test]] (page 83).
 The number of arrows you get is also based on the CR of the monster.
 Very powerful monsters yield only a single arrow.
 Crafting the arrows requires the services of a 9th-level spellcaster.

 If a player asks, "Why there aren't more of these things out in the world?" remind them that there are few people out there with the necessary skill (alchemy), opportunity (adventuring), and resources (stronghold with appropriate follower), and even then, you only get a handful of arrows, and of course they are spent once shot!